mxbh/spatiotemporal-ssl/README.md

           ...
     eurosat_meta.yaml
 ```
-The split files for BigEarthNet can be accessed TODO.
+The split files for BigEarthNet can be accessed [here](https://github.com/mxbh/spatiotemporal-ssl/releases/tag/data).
-We adopt the train-val-test for BigEarthNet from [here](split from https://github.com/ServiceNow/seasonal-contrast/blob/8285173ec205b64bc3e53b880344dd6c3f79fa7a/datasets/bigearthnet_dataset.py#L119) and exclude patches with cloud, shadow, and seasonal snow.
+We adopt the train-val-test for BigEarthNet from [Seasonal Contrast](https://github.com/ServiceNow/seasonal-contrast/blob/8285173ec205b64bc3e53b880344dd6c3f79fa7a/datasets/bigearthnet_dataset.py#L119) and exclude patches with cloud, shadow, and seasonal snow.

 ## Training
 To train a model, e.g., FixMatch, run